 Replacing an institutional dishwasher is impractical and economically not necessary.

-Dishwasher should use most vigorous setting (pots/pans), hottest final rinse.
+The dishwasher should use the most vigorous setting (pots/pans), hottest final rinse.
 Do not use a heated dry cycle which may “bake on” organic contaminants.
 Instead, remove items immediately upon cycle finish when they are still wet.
-Then rinse all iteme under a running stream of carbon-filtered water and place in a stainless-steel dish rack to dry.
+Then rinse all items under a running stream of carbon-filtered water and place in a stainless-steel dish rack to dry.

 Age of clothes washers, dryers, and dishwashers is important

 The age of clothes washers, dryers, and dishwashers with plastic components should be noted because polymer components — including seals — will leach more chemicals and additives as they age because many of the additives compounds are not covalently bound.

 Equipment and Materials – Acceptable Materials